dmichaels/public/work/etc/bc_librarian_interview/project/README.md

 * Send out _Welcome_ emails to new members on first signup.
 * Currently (for historical technical reasons) Welcome emails not sent until 24-48 hours after-the-fact.
   - Bad user experience, lowers confidence in and lessens engagement with the service.
+* This delay due to (once) daily data (MySQL) replication model of overall system architecture.

 **Basic Goal**
 * Send Welcome emails (nearly) immediately after signup.